-What is the Best Treatment to Fix Gaps Between Teeth?
+What are Great Treatment to Options to Fix Gaps Between Teeth?

 A gap between two teeth is called a diastema.
 Diastemas appear most commonly between the two upper front teeth although it is possible to have gaps between any two teeth or multiple teeth.
 Having wide spaces between the teeth is often a genetic trait and many people like their gap and feel that it gives their smile character.
 Others feel that they would like to close this space.
 There is more than one way to close spacing between teeth.
 At Southpointe Dental, we can discuss the options available to close a gap between teeth so that you can make a decision if you choose to change your smile.